-Most flammability tests are carried out on textiles and items used in the structure of buildings such as cladding and insulation.
+Most flammability tests are carried out on textiles and items used in the actual structure / fabric of buildings such as cladding and insulation.
 In the wake of Grenfell, fire standards have become an ever more important topic for contractors when choosing what materials are used throughout a project.

 There are flame retardant options but they actually end up costing more than shrink wrap, an inferior product for a higher price!
 This is why shrink wrap sheeting is now really over taking conventional sheeting in more ways than just cost and durability.

-Remember, fire retardant does not mean fire proof.
-Not even steel is fire proof.
-The idea is that flame retardant materials help to contain and decrease the spread of fire for as long as possible before the fire service can extinguish a potential fire, hopefully.
+Remember, fire retardant does not mean fire proof - anything will burn when exposed to extreme heat.
+The idea is that flame retardant materials help to reduce the spread of fire for as long as possible before the fire service can extinguish it.